mitrefccace/autoinstall/README.md

 This repository also contains an optional helper script called nginx_configure.py to be used after running installer.py.
 In installer.py, the user has the option to edit the ACE Direct configuration file (typically dat/config.json), and after making edits the Nginx configuration file is automatically updated based on the ACE Direct configuration values.
 If the user wishes to manually make additional changes to dat/config.json after running installer.py, then they can run nginx_configure.py to update the Nginx configuration based on the latest values in dat/config.json.

+If Nginx is installed on a different server than the Node server, then nginx_configure.py can be used on the Nginx server.
+This requires copying the 'dat' configuration directory from the Node server to the Nginx server.
+It also requires manually cloning the Nginx repository and installing Nginx.

 ## Code Structure
 The script installer.py allows the user to install any of the following repositories in any order:
 ACE Direct, ACR-CDR, Management Portal, Aserver, Userver, Fendesk, and Virtual Agent.